WHAT IS UPPER ENDOSCOPY?

 WHAT PREPARATION IS REQUIRED?

-Medication may need to be adjusted or avoided.
-It is best to inform your gastroenterologist of ALL your current medications as well as allergies to medications a few days prior to the examination.
-Most medications can be continued as usual.
-Medication use such as aspirin, Vitamin E, non-steroidal anti-inflammatories, blood thinners and insulin should be discussed with your gastroenterologist prior to the examination.
-It is essential that you alert your gastroenterologist if you require antibiotics prior to undergoing dental procedures, since you may also require antibiotics prior to gastroscopy.
+It’s possible that your medication will need to be changed or avoided.
+It’s ideal to let your gastroenterologist know about all of your current medicines, as well as any medication allergies, a few days before the exam.
+The majority of drugs can be taken as normal.
+Pre-examination medications such as aspirin, Vitamin E, non-steroidal anti-inflammatories, blood thinners, and insulin should be reviewed with your gastroenterologist.
+It’s critical to notify your gastroenterologist if you need antibiotics before dental operations, as you could also need antibiotics before a gastroscopy.